-Mule deer, black bears, mountain lions, moose and mountain bluebirds are commonly seen at the park.
+Mule deer, black bears, mountain lions, moose, and mountain bluebirds are commonly seen at the park.

-Lastly, the park offers guided hikes that provide visitors with fascinating information regarding the history of the park.
+Lastly, the park offers guided hikes that provide visitors with fascinating information about the history of the park.
 The Colorado Parks and Wildlife Department also regularly hosts many classes, festivals, and events in the area, many of which are geared towards children.

 Golden Gate Canyon State Park is a dense area teeming with wildlife and many plant species.
 Anyone interested in the beauty of nature will love visiting this region of Colorado.

-What’s also great about this park is that it’s not too big.
+What’s great about this park is it’s not too big.
 Some State Parks are so large that they are overwhelming.
 It can be difficult to know where to even begin.
 While there are certainly tons of things to do at Golden Gate Canyon State Park, its 12,000 acres are still relatively manageable when compared to some parks that cover over 100,000 acres, like Umpqua National Forest, for example.

 The 36 miles of trails could easily be traversed over the course of a week, allowing hikers to feel like they got a comprehensive sense for the region.
 Some larger state parks make you feel as if you’ve missed out on some critical part, regardless of how many activities you do or how long you stay.

-This is especially the case since dogs are allowed on the park’s trails.
+Some people don’t enjoy dogs.
 Dogs can disturb the local ecosystem by chasing animals.
 Also, some people are allergic to or scared of dogs, which would make many trails in Golden Gate Canyon State Park inaccessible.

-Our Final Thoughts on Golden Gate Canyon State Park
+Our Final Thoughts

-We think Golden Gate Canyon State Park is a must-see location that also offers visitors access to incredible biodiversity.
+We think Golden Gate Canyon State Park is a must-see location that offers visitors access to incredible biodiversity.